accuguide/.github/CONTRIBUTING.md

 ---

-We appreciate your contributions and look forward to building Accuguide together! 🚀
+We look forward to your contribution!